Glumboi/GlumSak/README.md

 # Restart is recommended after install

 # Changelog
-   # 1.3.0.0-Preview1:
-     - Added change log to the update window
-     - Added new save manager feature which sits in the game actions window
-     - Fixed small bugs
-     - No source code provided since its a preview and the cleanup isnt quite done yet
-   # 1.3.0.2-(1.3 Preview2):
-     - Updated the update changelog to be displayed in a webbrowser control, this is to display larger changelogs
-     - Fixed an issue that caused GlumSak to launch in ryujinx mode even though yuzu mode was activated with the last session
    #  1.3.1.0:
      - Re made the way game meta info gets loaded (re did the python part in c#) this is to reduce potential errors
      - Lots of small performance improvements